Making Tax Digital (MTD)

 From 6th April 2026, Making Tax Digital (MTD) will be mandatory for all self-employed people in the UK with an annual income of more than £50,000 from self-employment.
 From April 2027 MTD will be required for those earning between £30,000 and £50,000.
 MTD compatible software will be required to keep digital records with tax returns filed at least quarterly (3 monthly).
 HMRC guidance Using Making Tax Digital for Income Tax explains how to meet the requirements and find suitable software.

 The majority of software packages will allow users to upload invoices, receipts or spreadsheets in order to make the relevant tax calculations.
 Minding Kids is keeping a close eye on the requirements for MTD and will do our to best support our customers via our Accounts pack and App.

 2. Find an organised method to record your income and expenditure.

 HMRC will need to know the total income you receive each tax year (6th April to 5th April the following year) and what you have spent (total expenses) as a result of running your business.

 Refer to our Accounts Pack for all the logsheets you will require to keep accurate records of your business finances.
-These can be completed and saved digitally or printed out and filled in by hand.
+These can be completed, calculated and saved digitally or printed out and filled in by hand.

 Whatever methods you use to record income and expenditure, remember that your income is the amount that you actually receive.
 Do not include any outstanding fees until they are actually paid.
-If you are unsure about what you can include as allowable expenses, refer to the HMRC guide.
+If you are unsure about what you can include as allowable expenses, refer to HMRC guidance.